ToolShedTested

 1. Rikon 10-305 Benchtop Band Saw -- Best Value Under $200

 The Rikon 10-305 is the benchtop band saw I recommend most often to woodworkers who don't need a floor model.
 The 10-inch throat, 4.5-inch depth of cut, and cast iron table cover most furniture and cabinet work without taking over a small shop.
 Blade tracking adjusts reliably and stays put.
 The rip fence is usable out of the box -- unusual at this price.
-Motor handles hardwoods at reasonable feed rates; don't ask it to resaw 8-inch oak continuously.
-At $199, this is the buy for anyone running a small woodworking shop or garage.
+Motor handles hardwoods at reasonable feed rates; don't ask it to resaw 8-inch oak continuously. at the current retailer price this is the buy for anyone running a small woodworking shop or garage.
 Best for: hobbyist woodworkers, small shops, furniture and box making

 2. WEN 3962 Two-Speed Benchtop Band Saw -- Best for Metal Cutting